New York Giants fans are wondering if their winning number is coming up Sunday.

 Based on that, it would be surprising to see this number go under a field goal.
 If for some reason it did, Big Blue bettors would be all over that.
 But this line could even tick upward.

 The over-under is 42.5 at FanDuel Sportsbook and 43 at DraftKings for two teams that are having difficulty scoring.
 The Giants had not scored a touchdown in more than nine quarters when they finally broke through against the Dallas Cowboys.
 They had tallied nine points in each of their previous two games before this 34-point breakout.
 The Giants ended up losing 37-34.

-Washington has been sliding offensively each week, going from 27 in Week 1 to an average of 15.5 points over the next four games.
+Washington has been sliding offensively each week, going from 27 in Week One to an average of 15.5 points over the next four games.

 Over the last two weeks, the Giants have looked decidedly better than Washington.
 The question is whether they can convert that into a victory.

-The Redskins have benched prized prospect Dwayne Haskins.
+The Washington Football Team has benched prized prospect Dwayne Haskins.
 Rather than patiently developing its young quarterback, Washington brought in veterans Kyle Allen and Alex Smith on Sunday.
 They combined for all of 111 yards passing and absorbed eight sacks.

 It made no sense to bench Haskins.
 He came off a 314-yard game against the Baltimore Ravens with no interceptions the prior week.
 If Haskins is the future of the franchise, as the team previously stated, this would be the game to bring him back.

 But Haskins has been demoted to the third string, has a toxic relationship with the coaching staff and is likely to be traded.
 He was sick before Washington’s last game and stayed home.
 It is likely that he is unhappy about no longer leading this team.

 Washington is giving up early on a good talent.